Our Story

 Our Chicken-chasing game was now truly global.
 We even translated the whole game into Portuguese for the Brazilians.

-Then in June '23, we teamed up with world-renowned festival organisers elrow to gather nearly 200 players to chase their mascot, a Chicken called Rowgelia, through Soho in London.
+A month later, we teamed up with world-renowned festival organisers elrow to gather nearly 200 players to chase their mascot, a Chicken called Rowgelia, through Soho in London.
 Finishing with a DJ set and the top 3 teams getting to go to elrow Town festival in July.

 Now the dust has settled, let me explain why we're doing this.